Coupled Model Intercomparison Project Phase 6 - CMIP6

 Strength Description

-Reference Dataset CMIP is THE reference for simulations of earths climate.
+Reference Dataset CMIP is THE reference for simulations of Earth’s climate.

 Scenario Diversity Explores possible future climate under multiple Shared Socioeconomic Pathways (SSPs) and targeted experiments.